kushalg-1212/k8-s-on-ubuntu-20/README.md

 once CNI is installed go ahead and run the worker.sh script in worker nodes , once installation is done paste the kubeadm join command to join to the cluster

-# Note : Please use the both scritps with sudo ,  and grant execution permission by doing chmod +X control.sh and chmod +x worker.sh
+# Note : Please use the both scritps with sudo ,  and grant execution permission by doing chmod +X control.sh and chmod +x worker.sh .
+Also it is recomended to permanenetly disable swap by commenting the swap.img line on /etc/fstab

 The script is self explanotory , each line is a command